 Prior to the federation, each emirate had its own flag, typically featuring red as the predominant color.
 The new national flag incorporated elements from these individual flags while introducing new colors to represent the unity and shared aspirations of the newly formed nation.

-Symbolism and Design of the UAE Flag
+Symbolism and design of the UAE flag

 The UAE flag's design is rich in symbolism, with each color carrying specific meanings: